-- 2.10 Directive 2001/42/EC relates to the assessment of the effects of certain plans and programmes on the environment.
+- 2.10 European Directive 2001/42/EC relates to the assessment of the effects of certain plans and programmes on the environment.
 This is often referred to as the Strategic Environmental Assessment (SEA) Directive.
-This directive is transposed into UK law through the Environmental Assessment of Plans and Programmes Regulations 2004 (the 'SEA Regulations') and it is these regulations that the plan must be compatible with to meet the Basic Conditions. - 2.11 A 'screening opinion' was sought from Northumberland County Council as to whether a Strategic Environmental Assessment and Habitats Regulations Assessment (HRA) would be required once draft policies were proposed, and potential site allocations and settlement boundaries defined.
-The Plan has been assessed according to the requirements set out in regulation 9 of the Environmental Assessment of Plans and Programmes Regulations 2004.
-Part of this assessment includes a requirement to consult the environmental assessment consultation bodies (Natural England, Historic England and the Environment Agency). - 2.12 Due to a positive screening opinion for Habitats Regulations Assessment, a full Strategic Environmental Assessment (Environment Report) has been produced and consulted on.
-The results of the consultation led to no changes being made to the Plan.
+This directive is transposed into UK law through the Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations) and it is these regulations that the Plan must be compatible with to meet the basic conditions. - 2.11 A 'screening opinion' was sought from Northumberland County Council as to whether a Strategic Environmental Assessment and Habitats Regulations Assessment (HRA) would be required once draft policies had been prepared, and potential site allocations and settlement boundaries defined.
+Due to a positive screening opinion for HRA, the County Council confirmed that SEA would be required and that an Environmental Report must be prepared.
+The environmental effects of introducing the Plan have been assessed according to the requirements set out in the SEA Regulations.
+Completion of the SEA process involved consultation with the prescribed consultation bodies (Natural England, Historic England and the Environment Agency), in addition to wider consultation in the local area and beyond. - 2.12 The Environmental Report prepared as the outcome of the SEA process found that no changes were required to the Plan to address any significant environmental effects arising from the implementation of the Plan.